teodutu/operating-systems/content/chapters/compute/lecture/slides.md

 * Causes of overhead:
     * running the scheduler itself
-    * flushing the TLB of the evicted thread
+    * after flushing the TLB of the evicted thread, the new thread starts with an empty TLB
 * Faster context switches between threads of the same process because their TLB is not flushed

 ---